johnstonskj/redirectory/README.md

 # Introduction

 Simple script to report on the redirect status of one or more URLs.
 The results are expressed in a CSV format allowing reporting for batches of URLs.
+The script reports on both HTTP redirect status codes (3xx) as well as HTML meta tag redirects.

 This depends on [Python](https://www.python.org/downloads/).